 Nowhere in the U.S. Constitution can you find a reference to political parties even though political parties play a critical role in how Congress functions.

 After each election, the party that has more seats in the House or in the Senate is known as the majority party.
 The party that has fewer seats in the House or Senate is known as the minority party.
-Based on the 2024 election, when Congress convenes on January 3, 2025 the majority party in the House will switch to be the Republican Party.
-They hold 220 seats while the Democrats hold 215 seats.
-After the election, the Senate is 53-47, with Republicans maintaining their majority.
+Based on the 2020 election, when Congress convenes on January 3, 2021 the majority party in the House will continue to be the Democratic Party.

+Currently, the Senate is 50-48, with Republicans in the majority.
+But, after the Georgia runoff elections on January 5th for two Senate seats the majority may increase for Republicans, or Democrats may become the majority party.
 Remember that the President of the Senate is the Vice President.
-After Inauguration Day on January 20th, the Vice President will be a Republican, J.D.
-Vance, and he would be the tie-breaker for any votes.
+After Inauguration Day on January 20th, the Vice President will be a Democrat, Kamala Harris, and she would be the tie-breaker for any votes.